beechfuzz/android-studio-docker/README.md

         - Install PuTTY if you don't already have it installed.
         - In PuTTY, go to 'Connection' > 'SSH' > 'X11' and check the box next to 'Enable X11 Forwarding', then connect to the server

-3. Run the basic command mentioned above.
+3. Run the basic command mentioned above or run the `android-studio-docker.sh` script.